hdelany/battleship_game/README.md

 ## 1. How to run
 To start the game, download **battleship.jar** and click on the file.

 You may also run **battleship.jar** from the command line.
-Simply navigate to the target directory and execute:  ``run java -jar battleship.jar``
+Simply navigate to the target directory and execute:  ``java -jar battleship.jar``

 Alternatively, import the source files from this repository and run the **Main.java** class.